 Prepare your resume to join faculty research endeavors, pursue your own ideas for new ventures, and qualify for new internship and career opportunities.

-June 15-19 is a one-week workshop series, followed by immersive project work (Mandatory).
+There is a one-week workshop series, followed by immersive project work (Mandatory).
 Additional pre-program workshops may be offered for students with no or very limited experience working with data.

 Weekly Check-Ins from Teams (Mandatory)